biomag-lab/microscopy-tree/README.md

 # Data structure

-The data is currently stored in [`json.js`](https://github.com/spreka/microscopy-tree/json.js), a simple text file in json format.
+The data is currently stored in [`json.js`](https://github.com/spreka/microscopy-tree/blob/main/json.js), a simple text file in json format.
 Methods are currently also stored in the tree, however, as this would quickly become redundant, they will be stored in a separate data file later.

-# Misc
+# Deployment

-The tree is based on the [react-tree-graph](https://github.com/jpb12/react-tree-graph) demo.
+TODO:
+- publish on github pages once ready (the repo must be public)